-3. There is this in it, (Thou shalt not for ever.)
-Oh that thou hadst! why, may I not yet?
+3. There is this in it, 'Thou shalt not for ever.'
+O that thou hadst!
+Why, may I not yet?
 Is there no hope of recovering the opportunity? not one word more, not one hour more, may not the sun go one degree backward?
-No, no, it is too late, too late; thou hast had thy day; from henceforth no more for ever.
-There is the last dart, (time is past) there is the death, the hell, the anguish, the worm that shall graw to eternity.

-This one word (time is past) sets all hell a roaring; and when it is once spoken to a sinner on earth, there is hell begun.
-Go thy way wretch, sill up thy measure, and sall into thy place.
-The gospel bath no more to say to thee, but this one word; Because I have called, and thou resuseds, I have stretched out my hand, and thou regardest not, but hast set at nought all my counsels, and wouldst none of my reproofs; I also will laugh at thy calamities, and mock when thy sear cometh; when thy sear cometh as desolation, and thy destruction cometh as a whirl-wind, when distress and anguish cometh upon thee; then shalt thou call, but I will not answer, thou shalt seek me early, but shalt not find me.'
+No, no, it is too late,-too late,-thou hast had thy day; from henceforth no more for ever.
+There is the last dart, time is past; there is the death, the hell, the anguish, the worm that shall gnaw sets all hell a roaring; and when it is once spoken to a sinner on earth, there is hell begun.
+Go thy way wretch, fill up thy measure, and fall into thy place!
+The gospel hath no more to say to thee, but this one word: "Because I have called, and thou refusedst; I have stretched out my hand, and thou regardedst not; but hast set at nought all my counsels, and wouldest none of my reproofs: I also will laugh at thy calamities, and mock when thy fear cometh; when thy fear cometh as desolation, and thy destruction cometh as a whirlwind; when distress and anguish cometh upon thee.
+Then shalt thou eall, but I will not answer, thou shalt seek me early, but shalt not find me."

-Beloved, my hopes are, and I am not able to fay, but that you are yet under the first wish; Oh that they would.
-Christ is yet preaching to you faith, and sends his wish along with his word, 'Oh that they would believe!'
-Christ is yet preaching repentance and conversion to you, and wishes, 'O that they would repent,' that they would be converted; and to this wish of my Lord, my soul, and all that is within me, says Amen.

-Brethren, will you yet again fay your Lord nay? shall Christ have his wish? shall your fervant for Jesus sake, shall I have my wish? will you now at last consent to be sanctified, and to be saved? let me have this wish, and I dare promise you from the Lord, you shall have yours, even whatever your soul can defire.

-Brethren, this once hear, this once be prevailed upon; be content that your lusts be rooted out, and your Lord planted into your souls.
-Be content to be pardoned; content to be converted, content to be saved.
-This once hear, lest if you now refuse, ye no more be persuaded with, 'Oh that they would!' but be for ever consounded with, 'Oh that they had!'
-Lest-all our wishes, and wooings of you be turned into weepings, and mournings over you; this once hear; Oh that you would.
+Beloved, my hopes are-and I am not able to say, but that you are yet under the first wish-'O that they would!'
+Christ is yet preaching you to faith, and sends his wish along with his word, "O that they would believe!"
+Christ is yet preaching repentance and conversion to you, and wishes, "O that they would repent!" that they would be converted; and to this wish of my Lord, my soul, and all that is within me, says Amen.
+Brethren, will you yet again say your Lord nay?
+Shall Christ have his wish? shall your servant for Jesus' sake, shall I have my wish? will you now at last consent to be sanctified, and to be saved?
+Let me have this wish, and I dare promise you from the Lord, you shall have yours, even whatever your soul can desire.
+Brethren, this once hear, this once he prevailed upon; be content that your lusts be rooted out, and your Lord planted into your souls.
+Be content to be pardoned, content to be converted, content to be sav-This once hear, lest if you now refuse, ye no more be persuaded with, 'O that they would!' but be for ever confounded with, O that they had!'
+Lest all our wishes, and wooings of you be turned into weepings and mournings over you; this once hear; O that you would!

-I heartily thank you, for your good wishes, and good-will to-wards me; for your willing and chearful entertainment of my person, and attendance on my ministry.
-And particularly, for your passionate desire of my longer stay among you.
-Which desire if God had not, my soul could not have denied you.
-Though the Almighty, to whose pleasure it is meet that we all submit; he hath said nay to that wish of yours; yet let your souls say Amen, to this last of mine, that the Lord God would dwell among you, and in you, both now and for ever.
+I heartily thank you, for your good wishes, and good-will towards me; for your willing and cheerful entertainment of my person, and attendance on my ministry; and particularly for your passionate desire of my longer stay among you.
+Which desire, if God had not, my soul could not have denied you.
+Though the Almighty-to whose pleasure it is meet that we all submit-hath said nay to that wish of yours, yet let your souls say Amen, to this last of mine, that the Lord God would dwell among you, and in you, both now and for ever.

-And having thus finished my labours among you, I shall now

-close up with this double account.
+And having thus finished my labours among you, I shall now close up with this double account.